goshatch/orgroam_to_obsidian/README.md

 ## Help and contributing

 If you need any help with this, please feel free to reach out to me [on Mastodon](https://merveilles.town/@gosha), or to submit an issue to the repository.

+If you encounter an issue, please run the script with the `--debug` flag for additional debug info, and include this in the issue.

 Pull requests with improvements are very welcome.